Edmund-Kiama/ssh_connection_using_docker/README.md

 ## Setup Instructions

 ### Step 1: Build and Run the Containers
+Make sure to fork and clone this repo to get `Dockerfile.server`, `Dockerfile.client` and `docker-compose.yml`.
-Assuming you already have `Dockerfile.server`, `Dockerfile.client`, and `docker-compose.yml` set up, you can start by building and running the containers:
+You can start by building and running the containers using:
 ```sh
 docker-compose up -d --build
 ```